VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision: Method

 where \(\tau > 0\) is a temperature set by the constraint.
 This standard exponential tilting problem admits a unique \textit{closed-form solution}: a Gibbs distribution over token-level gradient utilities.
 As \(\tau \to 0\), \(q^*\) recovers the uniform prior; as \(\tau \to \infty\), it concentrates on the highest-utility tokens.

 \textbf{Step 3: A One-Backward Trick for Estimating \(\bm{s_t}\).} Estimating the token utility $s_t(x, y, \theta)$ in Equation~\eqref{eq::utility} naively requires one backward pass per token, computationally infeasible for long sequences.
-We introduce a non-trivial and highly efficient solution: a \emph{one-backward forward-mode probing trick} that recovers all \( s_t \) values using just a single gradient step and \(|y|\) forward evaluations.
+We introduce a non-trivial and highly efficient solution: a \emph{one-backward forward-mode probing trick} that recovers all \( s_t \) values using just a single backward step and one forward step for $|y|$ token evaluations.
 Specifically, we draw an independent mini-batch \( \mathcal{B}' \sim \mathcal{P} \), compute the descent direction \( \nabla_\theta \mathcal{L}_{\mathcal{B}'}(\theta; u) \) under uniform token weights, and measure the change in the token-wise loss after a small perturbation in that direction.
 This yields an unbiased estimator:

-This construction reduces the cost of estimating all \( s_t \) values from \(|y|\) backward passes to just \textbf{one backward} (to compute the descent direction from \( \mathcal{B}' \)) and \(|y|\) forward passes (to evaluate perturbed token losses).
+This construction reduces the cost of estimating all \( s_t \) values from \(|y|\) backward passes to just one backward (to compute the descent direction from \( \mathcal{B}' \)) and one forward pass (to evaluate perturbed token losses).
 It requires no second-order gradients, no backward hooks and no additional model queries.
 By leveraging the directional derivative structure of \( s_t \), this probing trick makes adaptive token weighting both scalable and plug-and-play in standard training pipelines.

-\textbf{Beyond Heuristics: Token Weighting as Optimization, Not Guesswork.} Some prior works rank tokens by entropy \citep{wang2025beyond} or by their estimated influence on outcome correctness \citep{lin2024critical, vassoyan2025ignore}, typically without leveraging training-time gradient information.
+\textbf{Beyond Heuristics: Token Weighting as Optimization, Not Guesswork.} {Some prior works rank tokens by confidence \citep{wu2025generalization}, importance \citep{qin2025supervised} or by their estimated influence on outcome correctness \citep{lin2024critical}}, typically without leveraging training-time gradient information.
 In contrast, we take an optimization perspective and derive a closed-form optimal token-weighting distribution, moving beyond heuristic rules.
-Crucially, our method identifies the most impactful token positions directly from the training signal---\emph{without relying on teacher guidance or manually tuned thresholds}.
+Crucially, our method identifies the most impactful tokens directly from the training signal \emph{without relying on teacher guidance or manually tuned thresholds}. {A detailed theoretical analysis demonstrating its advantages over uniform weighting is provided in Appendix~\ref{app:theory}.}